opendxl/opendxl-domaintools-service-python/doc/sdk/basicbrandmonitorexample.rst

 From the DomainTools `Brand Monitor Documentation <https://www.domaintools.com/resources/api-documentation/brand-monitor/>`_:

-`"
-The Brand Monitor API will search across all new domain registrations worldwide, and return result sets consisting of domain names that contain a customer's brand or monitored word/string.
-The Brand Monitor API looks at country code TLDS and new generic TLDs, as well as the usual suspects of .COM, .NET,.ORG, etc.
+    `"The Brand Monitor API will search across all new domain registrations worldwide, and return result sets consisting of domain names that contain a customer's brand or monitored word/string.
+The Brand Monitor API looks at country code TLDS and new generic TLDs, as well as the usual suspects of .COM, .NET,.ORG, etc."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.